After 17 hours of research evaluating 85 products, we picked T-fal OptiGrill Stainless Steel Indoor Electric Grill in Silver as our top choice.

-The reason closed countertop grills have a higher surface capacity is due to their dual surfaces (grill and lid).
-These dual surfaces can cook both top and bottom of your food at the same time, meaning a shorter cook time.
+The reason closed countertop grills have a higher surface capacity due to their dual surfaces (grill and lid).
+These dual surfaces can cook both the top and bottom of your food at the same time, meaning a shorter cook time.

 Size – Once again, choose a grill size according to the number of people you'll be cooking for.
 Open grills tend to be larger, as the single surface must be wider and longer in order to offer more surface capacity.
 Closed grills can be smaller and more compact, as the lid and grill give you more surface capacity to cook with.

 However, open grills can handle more food at a time, though you can only cook one side.
 On the other hand, closed grills can fit less food on the grill at once, but both sides are cooked at once.

 If you have plenty of kitchen space to work with, open grills are a good option to consider.
 For those with smaller kitchens, closed grills take up less counter space while still giving you plenty of surface capacity.

 Materials – The best indoor grills are made with metal exteriors, though some are a combination of hard silicone or plastic with metal elements.

 Metal is the best material for grills, as it can handle high heat without damage.
 However, plastic and silicone are often used as a protective surface to prevent you from burning yourself if you accidentally touch the exterior of the grill.